-Learn how to play Don’t Wait Too Long!
+Learn how to play Don’t Wait Too Long on one acoustic guitar!

 In 2004, Madeleine Peyroux launched herself as a contemporary answer to Billie Holiday.
 She strummed chord progressions like I – VI – II – V in a jazz style and added some interesting extensions and slash chords.

 ‘Don’t Wait Too Long’ is played in a style that people may refer to as “jazz standard” territory.
 As an introduction to that world, this is definitely a simple enough song to get you started.

 In the advanced guitar course, we improvise over this song after we have learned exactly what’s going on in the video lesson.